ScriptBasic/WinPBX/docs/Oxygen/Procedures.md

 end extern
 ```

-We can also specify the calling convention (msvcrt.dll used cdecl in 32-bit).
+We can also specify the calling convention (msvcrt.dll uses cdecl in 32-bit).

 ```
 #ifndef mode64bit